Ninja-Squad/faidare/README.md

 ### Prerequisites

-1. Node.js and Yarn
+1. Node.js and Pnpm
-Install Node.js and Yarn.
+Install Node.js and Pnpm.
 Using nvm or volta is advised for version control: https://github.com/creationix/nvm.
 Check out the versions in the `package.json` file.

 2. Java JDK17